The Fields

 Dirs.
 Tom Mattera and David Mazzoni

 Set during the early Seventies, at a time when society was reeling from the Manson Family murders and the brutal end of the Summer of Love, The Fields is a thoughtful, atmospheric and quietly powerful film.
-At its core is a rumination on the end of innocence - the young protagonist’s rites of passage unravels during a time when social unrest and the backlash of the Manson murders shook society to its foundations.
+At its core is a rumination on the end of childhood and innocence - the young protagonist’s rites of passage unravelling during a time when social unrest and the backlash of the Manson murders shook society to its foundations.
 Hippies were demonised and their ideologies lambasted and tarnished.
 Due to the setting and circumstances, the hippies in the film are actually portrayed in quite a sinister way.
 Their behaviour doesn’t sit right, their motives are ambiguous.
 This is the only horror film I can think of that actually presents the Love Generation in such disquieting light.
 The Fields explores how society changed in the wake of the Manson family killings.
 Paranoia was rife.
-People became all too aware of the fact that human monsters moved amongst them.
+Society became aware that human monsters hid in plain sight.
 Telling the story from a child’s perspective allows the filmmakers to address such notions and ideas from a middle ground.
 They also show how society can influence children and shape who they become - for better or worse - through its attitudes and prejudices.

 “You should be more afraid of the living than the dead.”